Windows Server 2016* has built in options for VLAN. This process also works in Windows Server 2012 R2*.

 See information on VLANs for these operating systems:

 Virtual Local Area Network (VLAN) is a logical grouping of hosts.
-This grouping allows them to communicate as if they were on the same LAN, regardless of the physical topology of the network.
+The grouping allows hosts to communicate as if they were on the same LAN, regardless of the physical topology of the network.

-VLANs offer the ability to group computers together into logical workgroups.
-This can simplify network administration when connecting clients to servers that are geographically dispersed.
+VLANs can group computers together into logical work groups.
+Connecting clients to servers that are geographically dispersed simplifies network administration.

 Typically, VLANs consist of co-workers in the same department but in different locations or a cross-functional team working on a joint project.

 Advantages of VLANs

 - Improve network performance

 - Improve LAN configuration updates (adds, moves, and changes)

 - Minimize security problems

 - Ease management tasks